Shotbow/fudawiki-files/hanafuda/games/hachi-hachi.md

 This pot is used to help track the months, and at the end of the year its contents are given to the player with the fewest (or most, depending on source) total points.

+Should a player run out of chips, they may borrow more from the bank.
+These loans come in fixed units of 50 *kan*, and each is accompanied by a token indicating the debt.

-The player with the most total points at the end of the campaign is the winner.
+The player with the most total points at the end of the campaign is the winner [吟味 - ぎんみ, *ginmi*].

 # Bibliography
 *(todo: rework this)*